HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     > Correct: `differentiation_protocol.media`\
     > Incorrect: `differentiation_protocol.differentiation_media`

-    **Potential caveats for including context in an unqualified field name can include:
+    Potential caveats for including context in an unqualified field name include:

     1. There are two or more similar field names in a single schema and including context helps disambiguate between them (*e.g.* `organism_age` and `gestational_age` in the `donor_organism` schema).
     1. The field name is generally ambiguous or overloaded and including context helps reduce confusion about the field's usage (*e.g.* `type` fields in biomaterial schemas or `method` fields in protocol schemas).